akka/akka/akka-docs/rst/scala/persistence.rst

 * message re-deliveries by channels and
 * application-level confirmations (acknowledgements) by destinations

-enables channels to provide at-least-once message delivery guarantees.
+enables channels to provide at-least-once message delivery semantics.
 Possible duplicates can be detected by destinations by tracking message sequence numbers.
 Message sequence numbers are generated per sending processor.
 Depending on how a processor routes outbound messages to destinations, they may either see a contiguous message sequence or a sequence with gaps.